awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 + Users from a master account can upload and further manage trusted IP lists and threat lists in their own account\.
 **Important**
 Trusted IP lists and threat lists that are uploaded by the master account and in the master account are imposed on GuardDuty functionality in its member accounts\.
 In other words, in member accounts GuardDuty generates findings based on activity that involves known malicious IP addresses from the master's threat lists and does not generate findings based on activity that involves IP addresses from the master's trusted IP lists\.
 + Users from a master account can customize the default frequency of notifications sent about the subsequent finding occurrences to CloudWatch Events\.
 Possible values are 15 minutes, 1 hour, or the default 6 hours\.
-For more information, see [Monitoring Amazon GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.
+For more information, see [Monitoring GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.

   The frequency value set by the master account in its own account is imposed on GuardDuty functionality in all its member accounts\.
 In other words, if a user from a master account sets this frequency value to 1 hour, all member accounts will also have the 1 hour frequency of notifications about the subsequent finding occurrences sent to CloudWatch Events\.
 + Users from a master account can suspend GuardDuty for its own \(master\) account\.
 Users from a master account can also suspend GuardDuty in its member accounts\.